opensearch-project/documentation-website/_observing-your-data/trace/distributed-tracing.md

 ```
 {% include copy.html %}

-2. Then, enable the tracer in the running cluster by adding the following dynamic setting:
+2. Enable the tracer in the running cluster by adding the following dynamic setting:

 ```bash
 telemetry.tracer.enabled=true